OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 ## What is GitHub Actions?

-[GitHub Actions](https://docs.github.com/en/actions) is a popular new platform to automate software development workflows like CI/CD build around the GitHub ecosystem.
+[GitHub Actions](https://docs.github.com/en/actions) is a popular new platform to automate software development workflows, like CI/CD built around the GitHub ecosystem.

 You define your workflow using a YAML configuration file and store it in your Git repository.
 You can compose your automation with reusable building blocks called workflows.
 Workflows are executed in containers for a repeatable and reliable process.